SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

     try:
         name = data["message"]["label"]
-        if (name != "unknown person" and name != None): print("A face was recognized.
-Hello there, " + name + "!");
+        if (name != "unknown person" and name != None): print(f"A face was recognized.
+Hello there, {name}!") misty.StopFaceRecognition()
-            misty.StopFaceRecognition()
-            print("unregistering from all events")
+            print("Unregistering from all events.")
             misty.UnregisterAllEvents()
-            print("program complete")
-    except:
-        pass
+            print("Program complete!")
+    except Exception as e:
+        print(e)
 ```

 ### Tutorial #4: Taking Pictures

-The full program for the following tutorial can be found [here](https://drive.google.com/file/d/11I-0llvC1FiVu72jzqbA92aIDZmOKnU1/view?usp=drive_link).
+The full program for the following tutorial can be found [here](https://github.com/SWorster/MistySURF2023/blob/main/Python%20Tutorials/tutorial4.py).

 This program lets Misty take a photo when she detects a face.
 Because Python handles asynchronicity differenly, this tutorial has been heavily altered from the original JavaScript.